The Rainbow History Project: Friends Radio

 “Friends” was a radio program from 1973 until 1982 which was first on Georgetown University radio station, WGBT and later on Pacifica Radio, WPFW.
 Its name came from the 1973 hit song by Bette Midler, which was played at the start of each episode.
 Founded by Bruce Pennington and others from the Stonewall Nation Media Collective, it was one of the first and longest-running programs aimed at an LGBTQ audience.
 It chronicled the emerging gay community, as it established community organizations, sought civil rights, and dealt with issues like racism, gender, health and the arts.
 It was a social link in the early gay liberation days.
 In addition to news and community announcements, it included stories of people coming out, such as NFL football player Dave Kopay, and National LGBTQ Task Force founding director Bruce Voeller.

-Over 250 polyester reel-to-reel tapes and hundreds of cassettes were saved and donated to RHP in 2003.
-Initial work was done to use the tapes, digitize them, and share their recordings with the public.
+nitial work was done to use the tapes, digitize them, and share their recordings with the public.
 In 2015, RHP led a fundraising campaign to completely digitize all the holdings and make them available online.
 Certain recordings can be found within the Internet Archive RHP collection.